HenryMaguire/note-bank/README.md

 # Overview
 This is a small command line-based productivity app, based on the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+The user-interface is not much to look at but it has been very helpful to me.

 You start out by writing down what you aim to achieve over the next 5 sessions.
 Then a timer is set and and you get to work.
 When the timer finishes a box pops up which prompts you to write a brief summary (in Terminal) of what you did in the last session.
 The entry is saved in a text file along with the time and date.
 You then have a short break.
 Rinse and repeat.

-I wrote it in shell because I wanted to have system pop-ups, clearly it's not the most user friendly application in the world but it has been really useful for me.
+Enjoy.

 # System requirements
 As of yet, this will only work in OSX because it relies on *osascript*.
 I'm working on making it compatible with all platforms!
 Apart from that you shouldn't need anything else installed.